 EvusheldTM (tixagevimab/cilgavimab) (AstraZeneca) is the only neutralizing monoclonal antibody treatment issued a EUA by the FDA for the pre-exposure prophylaxis of COVID-19.
 The Placebo-controlled Study of AZD7442 for Pre-exposure Prophylaxis of COVID-19 in Adult ("PROVENT") found that symptomatic COVID-19, the primary endpoint, occurred in 8 patients (0.2%) who received the antibodies and in 17 (1.0%) who received placebo (HR 0.23 [95% CI 0.10-0.54]) (Letter 2022).
+In January 2023, the FDA revised EvusheldTM's EUA to limit its use based on prevalence of variants in which benefit has been demonstrated.

-PaxlovidTM (nirmatrelvir/ritonavir) (Pfizer) is a co-packaged combination of two anti-viral drugs, which was granted an EUA by the FDA for the treatment of COVID-19 in December 2021.
+Paxlovid[TM] (nirmatrelvir/ritonavir) (Pfizer) is a co-packaged combination of two anti-viral drugs, which was granted an EUA by the FDA for the treatment of COVID-19 in December 2021.
 The first drug nirmatrelvir is a 3C-like protease inhibitor, which interferes with the SARS-CoV-2 virus' ability to reproduce its proteins and thereby its replication.
 The second drug, ritonavir, is a repurposed antiretroviral protease inhibitor, previously approved for the treatment of HIV/AIDS.
 Co-administration with ritonavir increases the availability of nirmatrelvir.
-Unlike remdesivir and neutralizing monoclonal antibody treatment, PaxlovidTM is taken orally.
-In 2021, Pfizer completed the Phase 3 Evaluation of Protease Inhibition for Covid-19 in High-Risk Patients ("EPIC-HR") clinical trial establishing the safety and efficacy of PaxlovidTM in the treatment of COVID-19 in patients with high-risk of disease progression.
-In the planned interim analysis of patients treated within 3 days after symptom onset, significantly fewer recipients of nirmatrelvir plus ritonavir had COVID-19-related hospitalization or death by day 28 (3 of 389 [0.77%]) than placebo recipients (27 of 385 [7.01%]), an absolute risk difference of -6.32% (P<0.001) (Hammond, Leister-Tebbe et al. 2022).
-Anti-viral drugs, including PaxlovidTM, are only effective within a narrow window of time following infection, while the virus is actively replicating.
-It is recommended that PaxlovidTM administration be initiated within 5 days of symptom onset.
-The use of PaxlovidTM is limited by extensive drug interactions, including with commonly used classes of drugs such as HMG-CoA reductase inhibitors ("statins").
-The high cost of PaxlovidTM treatment courses also limits the accessibility of the drug.
+Unlike remdesivir and neutralizing monoclonal antibody treatment, Paxlovid[TM] is taken orally.
+In 2021, Pfizer completed the Phase 3 Evaluation of Protease Inhibition for Covid-19 in High-Risk Patients ("EPIC-HR") clinical trial establishing the safety and efficacy of Paxlovid[TM] in the treatment of COVID-19 in patients with high-risk of disease progression.
+In the planned interim analysis of patients treated within 3 days after symptom onset, significantly fewer recipients of nirmatrelvir plus ritonavir had COVID-19-related hospitalization or death by day 28 (3 of 389 [0.77%]) than placebo recipients (27 of 385 [7.01%]), an absolute risk difference of